hashicorp/terraform-provider-azurerm/website/docs/r/security_center_auto_provisioning.html.markdown

 The following arguments are supported:

-* `auto_provision` - (Required) Either "On" or "Off" to enable or disable Auto Provisioning.
-This is not case sensitive.
+* `auto_provision` - (Required) Should the security agent be automatically provisioned on Virtual Machines in this subscription?
+Possible values are `On` (to install the security agent automatically, if it's missing) or `Off` (to not install the security agent automatically).

 ## Attributes Reference